Swapnil-SM/NLP_Project/README.md

 Features:
 Built using Python, Streamlit, and scikit-learn

-Uses text preprocessing, feature engineering, and Bag-of-Words
+Uses text preprocessing, feature engineering,Advance Preprocessing and Bag-of-Words.

 Applies a trained Random Forest classifier for prediction

 Web app built with Streamlit for interactive user input

 Tech Stack:
-scikit-learn
-nltk
-fuzzywuzzy
-Streamlit
+,scikit-learn
+,nltk
+,fuzzywuzzy
-pickle (for model storage)
+,pickle (for model storage)

 How It Works:
 User enters two questions.